Academic Catalog

 Thesis committees must include at least three members who have earned terminal degrees in the field and have relevant expertise.
 In rare circumstances and with departmental approval, a committee member without a terminal degree in the field but with relevant expertise unique to the project may be considered.
 The committee chair must be a full-time faculty member at NAU and affiliated with the student’s program.
 At least one other committee member must also be faculty affiliated with the student’s program.

 A dissertation committee includes at least four faculty members who hold earned doctorates and have relevant expertise.
-In rare circumstances and with approval from the Graduate College, a committee member with a master’s degree and relevant expertise unique to the project may be considered.
+In rare circumstances and with approval from the Office of Graduate & Professional Studies, a committee member with a master’s degree and relevant expertise unique to the project may be considered.
 The committee chair must be a full-time faculty member at NAU.
 In addition to the chair, at least one other committee member must be from the student’s department or doctoral program.
 At least one of the remaining two members must be from outside the department in which the degree is earned.

-Once committee members are identified for the dissertation committee, the committee chair makes a recommendation that must be approved by the department/school head and sent to the Graduate College.
+Once committee members are identified for the dissertation committee, the committee chair makes a recommendation that must be approved by the department/school head and sent to the Office of Graduate & Professional Studies.

 Committee members and students must be alert to potential conflicts of interest.
-If an unavoidable conflict is identified, continued participation by the committee member requires approval of the committee chair and a written plan to manage the conflict must be submitted to the Graduate College.
+If an unavoidable conflict is identified, continued participation by the committee member requires the approval of the committee chair, and a written plan to manage the conflict must be submitted to the Office of Graduate & Professional Studies.

 Degree-granting programs may have additional requirements for committee membership/structure that must be followed.